-Harbor entrance detection devices and related articles that the President determines no longer warrant control in USML Category VI would be controlled under proposed new ECCNs 8A620, 8B620, 8D620, and 8E620.
-In addition, these new ECCNs would control certain submersible vessels, oceanographic equipment and related equipment that are not controlled under Category XX of the USML.
-With this proposed rule, BIS thus would establish a new, unilateral control on submersibles "specially designed" for cargo transport that are not currently subject to USML or CCL controls.
+Certain surface vessels of war and related articles that the President determines no longer warrant control in USML Category VI would be controlled under proposed new ECCNs 8A609, 8B609, 8C609, 8D609, and 8E609.
 These new ECCNs follow the 600 series construct identified in the July 15 proposed rule.

-July 15 proposed rule.
-Paragraph .a of ECCN 8A620 would control submersible and semisubmersible vessels "specially designed" for a military use, but not enumerated on the USML (DSRVs and DSVs).
-Paragraph .b of ECCN 8A620 would control submersible and semisubmersible vessels "specially designed" for cargo transport (submersible and semi-submersible vessels of a type known to have been used in illegal drug trafficking activities) and "parts," "components," "accessories and attachments" "specially designed" therefor.
-Paragraph .c of ECCN 8A620 would control harbor entrance detection devices (magnetic, pressure, and acoustic) and controls therefor, not elsewhere specified on the USML or the CCL.
-Paragraph .d of ECCN 8A620 would control certain engines and propulsion devices for submersible or semi-submersible vessels.
-Paragraphs .e and .f would control submarine and torpedo nets and certain closed and semi-closed circuit (rebreathing) apparatus, respectively.
-Paragraphs .g through .w would be reserved for possible future use.
-Paragraph .x would control parts, components, accessories and attachments (including certain unfinished products that have reached a stage in manufacturing where they are clearly identifiable as commodities controlled by paragraph .x) that are "specially designed" for a commodity in paragraphs .a and .c through .f; however, paragraph .x would not include items "specially designed" for a defense article in USML Category VI or XX.
-Paragraph .y would consist of specific types of commodities that, if 'specially designed" for a commodity subject to control in ECCN 8A620, warrant less strict controls because they have little or no military significance.
+Paragraph .a of ECCN 8A609 would control surface vessels of war that are "specially designed" for military use, but not enumerated in the USML or elsewhere on the CCL.
+Paragraphs .b through .w would be reserved for possible future use.
+Paragraph .x would consist of parts, components, accessories and attachments (including certain unfinished products that have reached a stage in manufacturing where they are clearly identifiable as commodities controlled by paragraph .x) that are "specially designed" for a commodity in paragraph .a or a defense article in USML Category VI.
+Paragraph .y would consist of specific types of commodities that, if specially designed for a commodity subject to control in ECCN 8A609 or a defense article in USML Category VI, warrant less strict controls because they have little or no military significance.
 Commodities listed in paragraph .y would be subject to antiterrorism (AT Column 1) controls, which currently impose a license requirement for five countries.
-A license also would be required, in accordance with the July 15 proposed rule, if commodities listed in paragraph .y were destined to the People's Republic of China for a military end use as described in § 744.21 of the
+A license also would be required, in accordance with the July 15 proposed rule, if commodities listed in paragraph .y were destined to the People's Republic of China for a military end use as described in § 744.21 of the EAR.